forest-nvim/sequoia.nvim/README.md

   A dark, subdued palette perfect for late-night sessions when everything else feels too bright.
 Ideal for 3AM focus.

 - **🎆 Sequoia Insomnia**
 	A harsh, black theme with bright neon colors.
-This is what my experience with Insomnia has felt like.

 ## 🔧 Installation